 Thank you for your interest in staying with St. Ignace / Mackinac Island KOA!

 Located at the Straits of Mackinac, where Lake Michigan and Lake Huron converge, St. Ignace/Mackinac Island KOA provides a terrific north-woods basecamp.
 This waterfront town is the gateway to Michigan's Upper Peninsula, a swath of pristine forests and jeweled lakes.
-Travel through the gorgeous Upper peninsula and visit Tahquamenon Falls, Whitefish Point, Soo Locks, Shipwreck Museum and Pictured Rocks.
+Travel through the gorgeous Upper Peninsula and visit Tahquamenon Falls, Whitefish Point, Soo Locks, Shipwreck Museum and Pictured Rocks.
 There is so much more for you to explore in this pristine landscape.

-Once you are ready to go, you can call the shuttle service number or inform our front desk and we will be happy to schedule it for you.
+Once you are ready to go, you can call the shuttle service number or inform our front desk, and we will be happy to schedule it for you.

 We currently offer the following activities:

-Starts: 05/24/2024 - Ends: 05/25/2024
+Starts: 05/24/2025 - Ends: 05/25/2024

 The Annual Native American Festival will be held on May 25th, 2024, at the Museum of Ojibwa Culture in St. Ignace, Michigan.
 It is a day to recognize and celebrate the rich culture and contributions of the Anishinaabe people from the area.
 At its idyllic location close to the shores of Lake Huron, the Festival shines with amazing energy, pride and excitement in the drummers, dancers, workshop presenters, visitors and supporters who attend the Festival each year.
 The Festival is committed to focusing on the creative and traditional spirit of the Anishinaabe people and helping to preserve and revitalize their arts and culture while inspiring them to take pride in their heritage and community.
 Celebrating a heritage that is rich in diversity and creativity, St. Ignace's Annual Native American Festival promises to be a thrill for the senses.
 Hear the sounds of drums, see the expressive dances, and taste the traditions that were literally hundreds of years in the making – all at this one incredible event.
 The smell of sacred medicines and the feel of birch bark, porcupine quills and other materials used for both function and artistry are also part of the experience.
 The event is held on the grounds of the Museum of Ojibwa Culture and festival activities are free to all visitors.“Everyone is welcome to come and experience the rich traditions and culture of the Anishinaabe people.
 It is an honor and a privilege to host this annual event that spotlights an important part of our history through the eyes of the First People who inhabited this area”, said Shirley Sorrels, Museum Director.
 “We are proud to recognize the important contribution the Anishinaabe people make to enrich our museum and inform us about the Native American experience of past generations.”